EvgenyTomson/node-js-file-manager/Readme.md

 "start": "node src/index.js --username=%npm_config_username%"
 ```

-Also, you do not need to escape paths and file names containing spaces when entering them.
+For file commands that expect a single argument, you should not wrap pathnames with spaces in quotes.
+but for commands that expect 2 arguments, you need to wrap the arguments in quotes.
 At least in powershell and git bash, which I checked, everything is processed correctly.

 ## Basic Scope